 The late Christopher Lee was a Lord of the Rings superfan who actually met J.R.R.
 Tolkien (“I was very much in awe of him, as you can imagine,” he told Cinefantastique) and wanted to robe up as Gandalf, a role that eventually went to Sir Ian McKellen.
 (Lee himself admitted that, by the time the movies came around, he was “too old” for the action-heavy role.)
 Lee even played a wizard in the TV series The New Adventures of Robin Hood specifically “to show anyone who was watching that I could play a wizard and that I would be ideal casting for The Lord of the Rings.”
 He sent Jackson a picture of himself in wizard duds, though “it was more in the nature of a joke, really.
 It wasn’t me putting myself forward at all, because I think Peter had already made up his mind” to cast him as the wizard Saruman.

-10. BOB WEINSTEIN REALLY WANTED TO KILL A HOBBIT.
+10. THE PRODUCER REALLY WANTED TO KILL A HOBBIT.

-Early on in the development process, before it found its eventual home at New Line Cinema, The Lord of the Rings trilogy was being made at Miramax with Harvey and Bob Weinstein.
+Early on in the development process, before it found its eventual home at New Line Cinema, The Lord of the Rings trilogy was being made at Miramax.
 As Peter Jackson would later recall, Bob Weinstein really, really thought one of the four main Hobbits should die: “‘Well, we can’t have [all of them surviving],’ he said, ‘we’ve got to kill a Hobbit!
 I don’t care which one; you can pick—I’m not telling you who it should be: you pick out who you want to kill, but we’ve really got to kill one of those Hobbits!’
 In situations like that, you just nod and smile and say, ‘Well, that’s something we can consider.’”